brokcat/challenge-maker/cyberdefenders/Operation Cleaver/Walkthrought.md

-# 🛡️ APT33 -- Operation Cleaver: Incident Response and Memory Forensics Report
+# 🛡️ APT33 -- Operation Cleaver: Memory Forensics & Incident Response Walkthrough

 ## 🧠 Overview

 This exercise simulates a **targeted cyberattack by APT33 (Elfin)** against a fictional energy company.
-The attacker chain includes initial access via phishing, exploitation of known vulnerabilities, malware deployment, privilege escalation, lateral movement, and data exfiltration.
+The attacker chain includes:

+-   Initial access via phishing\
+-   Exploitation of a known Office vulnerability\
+-   Malware delivery (PowerShell loader + RAT)\
+-   Privilege escalation\
+-   Credential access\
+-   Lateral movement\
+-   Persistence and likely data exfiltration

-A **memory image** was acquired post-incident and must now be analyzed to uncover attacker activity.
+A **memory image** was acquired after detection.
+This step-by-step walkthrough details how to analyze it to answer the incident response questions and understand attacker behavior.

 ------------------------------------------------------------------------